 James Ross is an Englishman living North of the Wall in Edinburgh, where he writes whimsical fiction, and (occasionally) performs poetry.

-Rhoads Brazos’s story “… and now He erases” was published in Metaphorosis on Friday, 15 January 2016.
+James Ross’s story “Murder on the Adriana” was published in Metaphorosis on Friday, 22 April 2016.
 Subscribe to our e-mail updates so you’ll know when new stories go live.